 On most of your favourite social media, people aren't notified when you block, restrict or report them.

 Most schools take bullying seriously and will take action against it.
 If you are being cyberbullied by other students, report it to your school.

 People who are victims of any form of violence, including bullying and cyberbullying, have a right to justice and to have the offender held accountable.

 However, it is important to remember that punishment is not always the most effective way to change the behaviour of bullies.
-It is often better to focus on repairing the harm and mending the relationship, depending on the severity of the situation.
+It is often better to focus on repairing the harm and mending the relationship.

 If you think content has been removed incorrectly, we also allow for appeals.
-On Instagram, you can appeal content or account removal through our Help Center.
+On Instagram, you can appeal content or account removal through our Help Center or directly within the app.
 On Facebook, you can also go through the same process on the Help Center.